sampwhite/dynamicruntime/core/src/main/resources/md/DynamicType.md

 If you look at the above, there are some things to call out.
 The first is that the DnType *Category* is extended to have an additional *limit* field that can be used to limit the results.
-The second is that the DnType *Category* has been completely refactored so that it is the DnType for each of the objects in the *items* field.
+The second is that the DnType *Content* has been subsumed into a containing type so that the *items* field of the containing type has *Content* has the of one of its objects.
 The values *duration*, *requestUri*, and *none* are all handled by generic protocol handlers and are invisible to the function *getContent*.